 Daffodil (Narcissus) Double

 Incredibly romantic and beautiful, double Narcissi resemble Peonies or Carnations more than classic Daffodils, with their packed rows of petals and frills.
-Most are mildly fragrant.
+Most are slightly fragrant, smelling of mild soap.
 Deer resistant, these are best planted in groupings of at least seven.
 Planted in the Fall, they make excellent cut flowers and prefer some wind protection as the heads are heavy and could bend.
 They thrive planted close to trees and shrubs.
-Sold as single varieties or in a bundle of 56 bulbs with 7 of each variety so you can try them all.
+Sold as single varieties or in a bundle of 42 bulbs with 7 of each variety so you can try them all.

 Native mainly to the Mediterranean, narcissi were grown by the Egyptians and Greeks and brought into English gardens by the 1200s.
 While thousands of new tulips and hyacinths were being developed, the number of daffodils grew slowly.
 Maybe 50 date to before 1700, another 350 by 1860.
 But then a couple of British enthusiasts set to work and from 1860 to 1900 roughly 1000 new varieties were introduced.
 By 1930 there were another 6000, making the early 20th century a Golden Age.
 Sadly only a fraction of those varieties survive today.